 Eye: Avoid contact with eyes.
 Effects not known.

-Respiratory or skin sensitisation: Not a skin sensitiser and not expected to be a respiratory sensitiser.
-Germ cell mutagenicity: Not suspected to cause genetic defects.
-Carcinogenicity: Not considered to be a carcinogen.
-Reproductive toxicity: Not considered to be toxic to reproduction.
-STOT-single exposure: Not expected to cause toxicity to a specific target organ.
-STOT-repeated exposure: Not expected to cause toxicity to a specific target organ.
+Respiratory or skin sensitisation:

+Not a skin sensitiser and not expected to be a respiratory sensitiser.
+Germ cell mutagenicity: Carcinogenicity:

+Not suspected to cause genetic defects.
+Not considered to be a carcinogenic.
+Not considered to be toxic to reproduction.
+Reproductive toxicity: STOT-single exposure: STOT-repeated exposure: Not expected to cause toxicity to a specific target organ.
+Not expected to cause toxicity to a specific target organ.
 Aspiration hazard: Not expected to be an aspiration hazard.
-Chronic health effects: Long term exposure at high doses may lead to cardiac and or testicular damage.
+Chronic health effects:

+Long term exposure at high doses may lead to cardiac and or testicular damage.
 Studies into the effects of chronic (90 day) exposure in rats have found damage to the heart and in males the testis, at a dose of 0.25mg/kg/day.
 Though some of this damage may be reversible over time when exposure is removed.
 12. ECOLOGICAL INFORMATION Ecotoxicity: Sodium fluoroacetate is toxic to fish but is rapidly diluted in water.
 Sodium fluoroacetate is readily degraded by common soil bacteria and moulds once baits become wet in soil.
 Do not contaminate streams, rivers or waterways with the chemical or used containers.

-Persistence/degradability: The product is biologically degradable.
-The contents remain stable while contained within the bait.
+Persistence/ The product is biologically degradable.
+The contents remain stable while contained within degradability: the bait.

-Bioaccumulative potential: Will not accumulate in soil or water.
+Bioaccumulative Will not accumulate in soil or water. potential:

 Mobility in Soil: Not relevant.

-13. DISPOSAL CONSIDERATIONS
+13. DISPOSAL CONSIDERATIONS Disposal methods:

-FOXOFF® Cooked Liver Bait Disposal methods: Refer to Waste Management Authority.
+Refer to Waste Management Authority.
 Dispose of contents/container in accordance with local/regional/national/international regulations.
 Break, crush or puncture and dispose of empty containers in a local authority landfill.
 Triple rinse and bury rinsate and empty baits in a local authority landfill.
 If no landfill is available, bury the containers below 0.5m in a disposal pit specifically marked and set up for this purpose clear of waterways, desirable vegetation and tree roots.
 Empty containers and product must not be burnt.
-Do NOT re-use containers for any other purpose.

-14. TRANSPORT INFORMATION Road and Rail Transport: Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail; NON-DANGEROUS GOODS.

-Marine Transport: Not classified as Dangerous Goods by the criteria of the International Maritime Dangerous Goods Code (IMDG Code) for transport by sea; NON- DANGEROUS GOODS.

-Air Transport: Not classified as Dangerous Goods by the criteria of the International Air Transport Association (IATA) Dangerous Goods Regulations for transport by air; NON-DANGEROUS GOODS.
+Do NOT reuse containers for any other purpose.
+14. TRANSPORT INFORMATION Road and Rail Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Transport: Code) for transport by Road and Rail; NON-DANGEROUS GOODS.
+Marine Not classified as Dangerous Goods by the criteria of the International Maritime Dangerous Transport: Goods Code (IMDG Code) for transport by sea; NON- DANGEROUS GOODS.
+Air Transport: Not classified as Dangerous Goods by the criteria of the International Air Transport Association (IATA) Dangerous Goods Regulations for transport by air; NON- DANGEROUS GOODS.

+Date of Issue: 27 July 2016

-15. REGULATORY INFORMATION Poison Schedule (SUSMP): 7 - DANGEROUS POISON APVMA: Permit No. 8781 AICS: All the constituents of this material are either listed on the Australian Inventory of Industrial Chemicals (Inventory), not required due to the nature of the chemical, or have been assessed under the Industrial Chemicals Act 2019 as amended.
+15. REGULATORY INFORMATION

+Poison Schedule (SUSMP): 7

+APVMA: Permit No. 8781

+AICS: All the constituents of this material are either listed on the Australian Inventory of

+Chemical Substances (AICS), not required due to the nature of the chemical, or have

+been assessed under the National Industrial Chemicals (Notification and

+Assessment) Act 1989 as amended.

-16. OTHER INFORMATION General Information: Sodium fluoroacetate is water soluble and readily degraded by common soil bacteria and moulds which do not have metabolic pathways inhibited by fluoroacetate but do have defluridation mechanisms.
+16. OTHER INFORMATION GENERAL INFORMATION: Sodium fluoroacetate is water soluble and readily degraded by common soil bacteria and moulds which do not have metabolic pathways inhibited by fluoroacetate but do have defluridation mechanisms.
 Do not contaminate streams, rivers or waterways with the chemical or used containers.
 Information on non-target animal distribution, conservation status, habitat preference, diet, tolerance to 1080, body weight and size of home range can be used to reduce poisoning risks posed by baiting programs.
 Time baiting programs when non-target species are least active or least susceptible.
 Follow approved label directions to minimise risks to non-target animals.
-Issue Number: 003 Issue Date: 12 July 2021 In any event, the review and, if necessary, the re-issue of an SDS shall be no longer than 5 years after the last date of issue.
+ISSUE NUMBER: 002 ISSUE DATE: 03 August 2016 In any event, the review and, if necessary, the re-issue of an SDS shall be no longer than 5 years after the last date of issue.